Welcome to my post!

 The SSIS Toolbox

-The toolbox will contain components to support development of data migrations to and from Azure Blobs:
+The developer SSIS toolbox will contain components to support development of data migrations to and from Azure Blobs.
+In particular, the Azure Blob Upload Task is required for us to upload blobs into an Azure storage account.

-In a future post, I will show how to make use of SSIS to import data from an on-premises data into an Azure SQL Database.
+In the next post, I will show how to make use of SSIS data tasks to import data from on-premises data into an Azure SQL Database.

 Thanks for reading.